 - Studies of wrong site, wrong surgery, wrong patient procedures show that “never events” are happening at an alarming rate of up to 40 times per week in U.S. hospitals.
 [Archives of Surgery]

-- Medical negligence cases represent well under 2 percent of all civil cases.
+- Medical negligence cases represent approximately 0.2 percent of the overall civil caseload in state courts.
 [National Center for State Courts]

 - Researchers at Harvard University found that 97 percent of cases were meritorious, concluding, “Portraits of a malpractice system that is stricken with frivolous litigation are overblown.”
 [New England Journal of Medicine]

-In the 112th Congress, the U.S. House of Representatives passed the "Help Efficient, Accessible, Low Cost, Timely, Health Care (HEALTH) Act of 2011" (H.R.
-5) on March 22, 2012.
-This bill aimed to take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
-This bill would have imposed one-size-fits-all caps on damages, not just when injured by medical negligence, but also defective drugs, medical devices, or abuse suffered in nursing homes.
+In March 2016, Representative Trent Franks (R-Ariz.) introduced H.R.
+4771, which would take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
+The bill would affect those injured by medical negligence, defective drugs, medical devices, or abuse suffered in nursing homes.